SatMeNow/teamZaps/src/README.md

 ### Lightning Backend

-Team Zaps supports multiple Lightning backend implementations through a common `ILightningBackend` interface. **The first backend configured in the `Lightning` section will be selected and used.**
+Team Zaps supports multiple Lightning backend implementations through a common `ILightningBackend` interface. **The first backend configured in the `Backends` section will be selected and used.**

 #### AlbyHub Backend (NWC/NIP-47)